Siegel-Lab/BioSmoother/Manual.md

 <figcaption> <b>Figure:</b> Filtering out reads that do not overlap a gene. </figcaption>
 </figure>

 .. index:: View

-### The View tab
+## The View tab
 In the :kbd:`View` tab of Smoother, there are five subtabs: :kbd:`->Color`, :kbd:`->Panels`, :kbd:`->Bins`, :kbd:`->Virtual4C`, and :kbd:`->Rendering`.

 .. index:: Color, Color Scale Range, Color Scale Log Base, Color Range, Color Palette

-#### The Color subtab
+### The Color subtab
 :kbd:`View->Color` allows changing the color palette and range displayed on the heatmap.
 The top scatter plot displays the value (i.e, color) of each bin in the heatmap.
 Each dot represents one bin and is placed according to its value from lowest, on the left, to highest, on the right.
-Before displaying, the values are scaled to be between zero and one.
+Before displaying, the values are scaled to be between 0 and 1.
 The :guilabel:`Color Scale Range` slider allows setting up the upper and lower values for the color scale; the effect of this slider can be observed in the scatter plot.
 Before displaying the bin values in the heatmap, we apply a logarithmic transformation to them.
 The logarithmic scale keeps all values in the same order but makes a difference between two small numbers appear bigger than the same difference between two bigger numbers.
 You can fiddle with the strength of this effect using the :guilabel:`Color Scale Log Base` slider.
 In brief, higher values for the log base increase the difference between small numbers but make larger numbers look more similar.
 Lower values for the log base do the opposite, increasing the difference between larger numbers but making smaller numbers more look more similar.
 Setting log base to zero displays the numbers without any transformation.
 In detail, the function we use is:

 <img src="./docs_conf/static/log_scale.png" width=50%/>